Dorfopterus: History of research

 Dorfopterus only known specimen, its holotype, was found on Lower Devonian deposits on the Beartooth Butte Formation on Wyoming, in the United States.
 Originally, the fossil was housed at the former paleontological museum of the Princeton University at New Jersey.
 In 1988, this university was reorganized, and many of its eurypterid specimens, including that of Dorfopterus, were donated to the Peabody Museum of Natural History at Connecticut.

 The specimen of Dorfopterus consists of a dorsal uncrushed impression of most of a telson with a peculiar ornamentation.
 It was loaned by the American Princeton University paleontology professor Benjamin Franklin Howell to the American paleontologist Erik Norman Kjellesvig-Waering, who found this fossil unique enough as to have its own genus.
 Despite the little material of which it consisted, he argued that the telson was one of the most diagnostic parts of eurypterid morphology and considered that comparison with other eurypterids was "superfluous" as the length of the telson and its ornamentation were sufficient for identification from other genera.
 Thus, in 1955, he named the new genus and species Dorfopterus angusticollis based on this fossil.
 The first part of the generic name, Dorfopterus, honors the American geologist and Princeton University professor Erling Dorf, who discovered the Beartooth Butte Formation on 1934.
 The second part consists on the Ancient Greek suffix πτερόν (pteron, "wing"), which has been widely used for eurypterid genera.
 The meaning of its specific name, angusticollis, was not given by Kjellesvig-Waering.
-However, an American biologist who also used this name in 1995 for a new living species of the weevil genus Lonchophorus specified that it is composed by the Latin words angustus, meaning "narrow", and collum, meaning "neck".
+However, an American biologist who also used this name in 1995 for a new living species of the weevil genus Lonchophorus specified that it is composed of the Latin words angustus, meaning "narrow", and collum, meaning "neck".

 Originally, Kjellesvig-Waering placed Dorfopterus in the family Stylonuridae.
 He would reaffirm this in 1966 during a study in which he revised the superfamily Stylonuracea (now Stylonuroidea), albeit only tentatively.
 During this study, Kjellesvig-Waering said that new specimens found by the American paleontologists Robert Howland Denison and Eugene Stanley Richardson, Jr. showed that Dorfopterus was a gigantic eurypterid whose reticulated patterns on the telson repeated on its opisthosomal (of the opisthosoma, its abdomen) tergites (the dorsal halves of the segments eurypterid abdomens are divided in).
 No year of discovery of these specimens or further explanation about them was given, and later studies never mentioned them.
 The position of Dorfopterus in Stylonuridae would not be accepted by future researchers, who would first refer Dorfopterus to another eurypterid family called Parastylonuridae and later classify it as an uncertain animal with an unknown position within Eurypterida.
-Some researchers have even doubted Dorfopterus being a eurypterid at all.
+Several researchers have even doubted Dorfopterus being a eurypterid at all.